-The input expander can monitor the state of up to 8 inputs (16 with input duplex mode).
+The input expander can monitor the state of up to 16 inputs.
 These inputs can be connected to a variety of EOL monitored or dry contact devices such as magnetic switches and PIR motion detectors.
 Devices connected to the inputs can be installed to a maximum distance of 300m (1000ft) from the module when using 22 AWG wire.
 Each input may be individually configured for normally opened and normally closed configurations with or without EOL resistors for tamper and short condition monitoring.